robotics-upo/hunav_webots_wrapper/README.md

     ros2 launch hunav_webots_wrapper hunavsim_launch_factory.py
   ```

 This will cause Webots to launch the simulated environment with the specified agents.
 An rviz window will pop up too.
-You can send goals to the robot using the standard
+You can send goals to the robot using the standard Nav2 Goal tool.

+## Troubleshooting

+The simulator may take a while to load after a clean build, which can result in HuNavSim not properly loading the agents.
+If this happens, close the simulator with Ctrl+C and launch it again.